bbc/ebu-tt-live-toolkit/README.md

     source ./env/bin/activate

-After having created the python virtual environment and having activated it the package can be built by typing make if you have GNU build tooling on your system.
+After having created the python virtual environment and having activated it the package can be built by going to the directory typing 'make' if you have GNU build tooling on your system.

     make